Blog

 In the end, Schaeffer believed that we can never say that we “know” someone, because we will never have access to all their life experiences.
 But by focused, deep listening, and by aiming to “find places of meaning we both feel good about,” I do find that I have a much easier time getting along with people.
 The only difficulty is trying to remember to put this into practice: it’s not easy, but it does work for me when I do use it.

 So, that’s Joseph Schaeffer and creative communication.
 The next time you’re faced with someone whose opinions differ from yours, consider just listening.
 Of course, if you feel unsafe, then leave the situation quickly.
-But if you’re talking to someone or listening to a presentation and you disagree with them, don’t bud in with your arguments; give them 100% of your attention and learn what they’re trying to share with you.
-You may not change your mind, but you’ll likely come away with a stronger connection to them, and I think humanity could use a few of those right now.
+But if you’re talking to someone or listening to a presentation and you disagree with them, don’t bud in with your arguments.
+Give them 100% of your attention and learn what they’re trying to share with you.
+You may not change your mind, but you’ll likely come away with a stronger connection to them, and I think humanity could use that right now.